gomander/discord-rust-bot/README.md

 ## Setup

-You'll need an OpenAI API key, an OpenAI assistant, and an OpenAI thread, as well as a Discord bot token.
+You'll need a Discord app, an OpenAI API key and an assistant, and a Supabase database.

 ### Discord